MicrosoftDocs/powerbi-docs/powerbi-docs/enterprise/aas-pbi-migration-overview.md

 |AMO      |   xx.xx.x.x      |
 |ADOMD     |   xx.x.x.x      |

-When enabling server redirection for a migration, the Azure Analysis Services server must exist and cannot be paused.
+When enabling server redirection for a migration, the Azure Analysis Services server must exist and can't be paused.
 The current user must be both server administrator and workspace administrator.

 After enabling server redirection, you can then pause your  server in the Azure portal or by using the Azure Analysis Services REST API.
 Client applications, tools, and processes are redirected to the dataset in Power BI.
-You are not billed while your server is paused.
+You aren't billed while your server is paused.
 Deleting servers with server redirect is currently not supported.

 > [!CAUTION]
 > **During preview**, do not delete your Azure Analysis Services server!
 Doing so will cause redirection to fail and there is no way to recover redirection.

 ### Report rebind

-**During preview**, Live connect reports in the Power BI service  connected to an Azure Analysis Services model database being migrated with the feature are not automatically re-bound to the new dataset in Power BI.
+**During preview**, Live connect reports in the Power BI service  connected to an Azure Analysis Services model database being migrated with the feature aren't automatically rebound to the new dataset in Power BI.
 Use the [Reports - Rebind Report](/rest/api/power-bi/reports/rebind-report) Power BI REST API to create a new binding to the new dataset.

 ## To migrate from Azure Analysis Services to Power BI